$f$-Differential Privacy Filters: Validity and Approximate Solutions: Introduction

-A natural candidate filter composes the individual trade-off functions of each mechanism and halts once the composed trade-off function crosses a prescribed $f$-DP budget, analogously to the case of fully adaptive RDP and GDP accounting, and also mirrors non-adaptive $f$-DP composition.
-Our first main result shows that this natural approach is fundamentally invalid.
+A natural candidate filter tracks the accumulating tensor product of trade-off functions and halts once it crosses the prescribed $f$-DP budget, mirroring standard $f$-DP composition and adaptive RDP/GDP accounting schemes.
+Our first main result shows that this approach is fundamentally invalid.

 \para{Failure of natural $f$-DP filters.} We show that composing trade-off functions and stopping at a threshold does not, in general, guarantee that the resulting stopped interaction satisfies the same $f$-DP bound.
-This failure occurs even when each individual mechanism is validly $f$-DP and even when the composed trade-off function never exceeds the threshold along the realised history of outcomes.
+This failure occurs even when each individual mechanism is validly $f$-DP and even when the composed trade-off function never exceeds the threshold along the realized history of outcomes.
 We give explicit negative examples and a general construction that explains when and why such failures arise.
 Moreover, we show that this phenomenon occurs for fully adaptive compositions of subsampled Gaussian mechanisms, the main workhorse of private machine learning.
+As a consequence, the natural filter rules out the most direct route to efficient numerical Fast-Fourier-Transform (FFT) accounting \citep{pmlr-v108-koskela20b,NEURIPS2021_6097d8f3,Doroshenko2022ConnectTD} in the fully adaptive setting, blocking the standard approach for accurate $(\varepsilon, \delta)$ bounds.

 \para{When $f$-DP filters are valid.} While the natural $f$-DP filter fails in general, we show that it becomes valid under specific structural conditions on the trade-off functions.
 We provide necessary and sufficient conditions under which stopping based on composed trade-off curves yields a correct $f$-DP guarantee.
 These conditions clarify why divergence-based notions such as RDP admit simple filters under full adaptivity, while trade-off-function-based notions do not.